Hecter94/EndlessSky-PluginArchive/plugins.md

 <br>
 Adds a new system "Saquerver" (between human and coalition space) where you can farm a new Quarg faction.
 Also the death sentence from all other Quarg got removed.<br>
 <br>
-The system "Saquerver" lies between "Saquergen" and "Ablub".
+The system "Saquerver" lies between "Serquergen" and "Ablub".
 The usual-sized Quarg fleets spawn there.
 Killing/plundering them doesn't make the other Quarg angry.
 Landing on the four other Quarg faction's worlds doesn't end with a death sentence when you have their ships/outfits.<br>
 <br>
 <br>
 Changelog:<br>
 <br>
-2024-06-07<br>
+2024-10-06<br>
-text corrections (thx to TheGiraffe3)<br>
+removed death sentence from government "Quarg (Incipias)"<br>
 <br>
 2024-05-26<br>
 initial release<br>